Code-Institute-Submissions/alkaios/README.md

 Transitions
 Git - Version Control System
 GitHub - Remote Repository
-Deployed and Hosted on https://s10n.Github.io/alkaios [Github Pages]
+Deployed and Hosted on https://s10n.Github.io/alkaios [GitHub Pages]

-Payment gateway for membership portal
-Full Schedule calendar for classes.

 ## Existing Features

-- Bootstrap - HTML, CSS Framework
+1. Bootstrap - HTML, CSS Framework
-- Grid System - Columns and Rows
+2. Grid System - Columns and Rows
-- images
+3. images
-- Responsive design - Mobile First
+4. Responsive design - Mobile First
-- UX elements
+5. UX elements
-- Animations/Transitions
+6. Animations/Transitions
-- Git - Version Control System
+7. Git - Version Control System
-- GitHub - Remote Repository
+8. GitHub - Remote Repository
-- Deployed - Hosted on Github Pages
+9. Deployed - Hosted on GitHub Pages

 ### Features Left to Implement
-- Payment gateway for membership portal
+1. Payment gateway for membership portal
-- full Schedule for classes.
+2. full calendar Schedule for classes.

 ## Deployment
--The project is hosted on [GitHub Pages]
+- The project is hosted on [GitHub Pages]

--The process involved:
+- The process involved:
 - Host a git repository on GitHub.
 Explained
 - The root folder contains README.md and index.html files
 - On GitHub repository settings page move to GitHub Pages section
 - Change source to master branch.
 (Or any desired branch)
 - Provided link will be your projects home (index) page.
 - To deploy your own version of the website:
 - Have git installed
 - Visit the repository
 - Click 'Clone or download' and copy the code for http
 - Open your chosen IDE (Cloud9, Gitpod, etc.)
 - Open a terminal in your root directory
-- Type 'git clone ' followed by the code taken from github repository
+- Type 'git clone ' followed by the code taken from GitHub repository
 - When this completes you have your own version of the website
 - Feel free to make any changes to it
 - The website can be run by opening one of the HTML files within a web browser